-Things that can impact on your borrowing
+Things that can impact on your business borrowing

 Before providing business finance lenders will look at your assets and liabilities as well as the assets of the business.
 They will then consider the debt servicing ability of the business and any other outside income you can introduce or debt you are currently servicing.

-Security and collateral requirements
+Security and collateral requirements for business loans

 Houses are great - Banks will usually lend 80 % of the value of your home and or rental properties.
 This often becomes a good option as borrowing against the residual equity (value of house – debt) in your home can be more attractive as residential rates are more attractive than paying business finance rates.